SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 You can also use an asterisk (``*``) to indicate the availability of the declaration on all of the platform names listed above.
-An ``available`` attribute specifying a Swift version availability can't use the asterisk.
+An ``available`` attribute
+that specifies availability using a Swift version number can't use the asterisk.

 The remaining arguments can appear in any order and specify additional information about the declaration's life cycle,